lawrencesalinas/Project-1/README.md

 This game is played by two opposing sides, each player will either choose the role of the
-destroyer or the protector of the castle. this game will test two players, a shooter and  a catcher
+destroyer or the protector of the castle. two player game

-Player 1 fires a fast  ball 60-80
+Player 1 fires a rapid amount of balls

 And player 2 will try to catch them